 “The voice of sweet hope that accompanies us twice a year — on the holy eve of Passover and the conclusion of Yom Kippur — this is the voice of our nation’s soul, as it articulates the depths of its yearning, longings and anticipation: “Next year in Jerusalem!”
 (Mo'adei HaRe’iyah, p.
 463).

-Zalman Shazar (Israel’s third president, 1889-1974) described an encounter he witnessed as a young boy in the Belarus town of Stowbtsy — an experience that made a lifelong impression on him.
+Zalman Shazar, who served as Israel’s third president, described an encounter he witnessed as a young boy in the Belarus town of Stowbtsy — an experience that made a lifelong impression on him.

-In 1899, the rabbi of the nearby town of Mir, Rabbi Eliyahu David Rabinowitz-Teomim, was invited to serve as chief rabbi of Jerusalem under the aging Rabbi Shmuel Salant.
+In 1899, the rabbi of the nearby town of Mir, Rabbi Eliyahu David Rabinowitz-Teomim, was invited to serve as chief rabbi of Jerusalem alongside the aging Rabbi Shmuel Salant.